accoleon/marauders-map/ARCHITECTURE.md

 # Software Architecture
-Project 2, Marauder's Map
+#### Project 2, Marauder's Map
-Team Easy, CIS 422, Fall 2013
+#### Team Easy, CIS 422, Fall 2013

 ## Architecture Goals (Required Qualities)
-Here is a brief listing as a review.
+The brief listing here is provided as a review.
 See the SRS for detailed specifications.
 ### Behavioral Qualities
 * Performance - the graphical interface should run smoothly (without visible stuttering due to CPU) on recent smartphone browsers.
 Back-end server and capture nodes should be able to run on commodity laptops (within the last 2 years) that have compatible Wi-Fi cards.
 * Security - detected MAC addresses should not be available to end-users.
 Users should not be able to take control of the server.